7x14 Microgreen Tray Kit: Complete Growing Guide for Beginners

 Step 6: Humidity Dome Transition

-When 75% germinated, flip dome right-side up and return to darkness for 1-3 days.
+When 75% germinated, flip dome right-side up and return to darkness for 1 to 3 days.

 Step 7: Light and Bottom-Watering